 Failure to submit the required plans and application and to obtain the necessary approval from ARC - for any alteration, modification or new construction - may constitute a violation of the CC&Rs.
 Such violation could result in the Association's requiring the modification or removal of the work (regardless of whether it has been completed) at the expense of the owner.
 All residents have the right and the responsibility to bring to the attention of the Architectural Committee any violations of any provision or standard that the Association's Board of Directors or the Committee has adopted.

-BE AWARE: If a homeowner fails to submit an application or submits an application after the initiation of a project, they will be required to cease work on the project; file an ARC Request for Modification, along with a non-refundable LATE FEE of $100.00 per project; and not resume work until approval is granted and Evergreen Lifestyles Management issues a letter approving the request for architectural change.
+BE AWARE: If a homeowner fails to submit an application or submits an application after the initiation of a project, they will be required to cease work on the project; file an ARC Request for Modification, along with a non-refundable LATE FEE of $100.00 per project; and not resume work until approval is granted and Delasol's management company issues a letter approving the request for architectural change.

 WHO IS DELASOL ARC?